 Tarzan and Monkeys at Silver Springs

-Colonel Tooey imports rhesus monkeys and releases them on an island in the middle of the Silver River.
+Colonel Tooey imports rhesus macaque monkeys to an island in the middle of the Silver River.
 Colonies of their descendants populate forests around the Silver Springs attraction.
 Johnny Weissmuller stars in Tarzan Finds a Son, which is filmed at Silver Springs.

 First Study of Florida Springs by FGS/ USGS

-The first comprehensive study on Florida’s springs titled “The Springs of Florida” is published by the Florida Geological Survey and US Geological Survey.
+The first comprehensive study of Florida’s springs was titled “The Springs of Florida” published by the Florida Geological Survey and US Geological Survey.
 This 196 page volume describes over one hundred springs, their location, flow, and water chemistry data.

 Mr. Peabody and Mermaid at Weeki Wachee Spring